Return to My Father's Battleground

 There was a beautiful and moving tribute to the Malmedy Massacre with a plaque and a museum, as well.

 Outside this community, was where my father earned his Silver Star Medal.
-As we were there, I thought of what my dad went through.
+As we were there, I thought of how my dad must have felt and what he went through.

 I remember my dad had sent back a Nazi flag that they captured from their takeover of a Belgian fort from the Germans.
 It was located on the Belgium/Germany border.
 The Germans used gliders to get on top of this underground fort and had used shape charges, a newer kind of weaponry designed to get into the fort.